 The extreme events often act as a deterrent to sustainable fisheries income for the fishers over many decades.
-The catastrophic Indian ocean Tsunami of26th December 2004 wreathed havoc affected the coastal regions of southern peninsular India.
-The Tsunami's immediate devastation was far out weighted by its long term damage, large areas of land, were rendered useless due to salinity.
+The catastrophic Indian ocean Tsunami of 26th December 2004 wreathed havoc affected the coastal regions of southern peninsular India.
+The Tsunami's immediate devastation was far out weighted by its long term damage, large areas of land, were rendered unsuitable for cultivation due to salinity.
 Major damage in Kerala occurred in two narrow strips of land bound on the west by the Arabian Sea and on the east by a network of backwaters.
-The socio economic conditions of the fisher folk in the state are pitiable when compared to the general sections of the population.
+The socio-economic conditions of the fisher folk in the state are pitiable when compared to the general sections of the population then.
 The Tsunami which occurred in the 2004 worsened this situation.
-There are many government agencies working for the welfare of the fisher community.
+There exist many government agencies committed for the welfare of the fisher community.
 The Tsunami rehabilitation programs have concentrated in the light of various localized problems.
-The fishers department has implemented various programs for the Tsunami hit coastal communities.
-Most of the policies are given to benefit the communities of which women are a part.
+The fishers department has implemented various programs for the Tsunami hit coastal communities of which women were beneficiaries for most of the policy plans.

 Since 2005, Government of Kerala devised and implemented different programs namely Tsunami Rehabilitation Program (TRP), Tsunami Emergency Assistance Program (TEAP) and Prime Ministers National Relief Fund (PMNRF) to provide relief and rehabilitation to the affected.
 With a total outlay of Rs.
 89 crores around 2500 livelihood initiatives and micro enterprises of Tsunami affected were facilitated.
 The Society for Assistance to Fisher Women (SAF) came into existence in the month of June 2005 under Department of Fisheries immediately after the Tsunami to emancipate the costal population from havoc resulted from the disaster.
 They mainly aim at socio economic upliftment of the fisherwomen, thereby paving way for the local development.
 Later, in 2010 various Tsunami relief programs were merged under a new and holistic livelihood program named "Theeramythri".
 As part of gender mainstreaming SAF augmented the entrepreneurial competency among fisherwomen through implementing microenterprises by utilising local resources.
-SAF has formed small activity based groups of fisherwomen and extended finacial, technological and managerial support to set up small enterprises suitable for the local area.
+SAF has formed small activity based groups of fisherwomen and extended finacial,technological and managerial support to set up small enterprises suitable for the local area.

 SAF livelihood projects started in 2005 with a capital outlay of 32 crores distributed among different groups, across nine districts of Kerala.
-The major categories of entrepreneurial groups supported under SAF project include Garments and Textiles, Food, Fish, Coir, Supermarket and others.
-Among the total 2500 microenterprise groups formed initially as part of various Tsunami rehabilitation programs, only 1000 are surviving at present.
-Around 500 groups reduced their operations and became dormant due to various reasons.
+The major categories of entrepreneurial groups supported under SAF project include garments and textiles, food, fish, coir, supermarket and others.
+Among the total 2500 microenterprise groups formed initially as part of various Tsunami rehabilitation programs, over 1500 are functioning at present.
+Mass closure of 500 groups happened over the years due to various unforeseen reasons.
 No further studies were done in this regard to find out the reasons of closing down of 500 units.
 Initially each activity group consists of 10 members, got reduced to six and finally limited to four for the better management of the business.
 Interestingly a large number of units were closed from the fish processing sector which has been crucially studied as an attempt to explore the problems associated with the sector.